9d8/zoo_tycoon_patcher/README.md

-# Zoo Tycoon Patcher

-This program will patch the CD-ROM version of the Zoo Tycoon: Complete Collection to run without the CD-ROM inserted in your computer.
-To be used on your legitimate copy of the game.
-It may work on other editions of the game, I just never tried it.
+# Old Game Patches

-I wrote this program because all of the existing Zoo Tycoon exe patches I could find were closed source and a bit sketchy.
+A collection of patches that I have wrote for old video games.
+I mostly wrote these for fun, education purposes, and because many of the patches I find online for these games are closed source and a bit sketchy.

 ## Building